Mahesh7667/Data-Driven-Insights-into-Alcohol-Related-Mortality/Trends-and-Future-Prediction.md

 - **Elderly Population (70+)**:
   - Death rates decline compared to middle-aged groups, possibly due to survivor bias and reduced alcohol consumption in older age.

+  This finding underscores the need for targeted public health interventions focusing on middle-aged individuals, especially those in the 45–64 range.
+Early education and prevention programs in younger age groups can also help reduce future mortality.

 ---

 ### 3. **Regional Disparities**